Pilgrimage Church of Saint John of Nepomuk: Main altar

 The main altar on eastern side is placed into high arcade.
 The peak of the altar reaches to the railing on the gallery on the second floor.
-Carving of five angels on the main altar (with its count five pointing to John of Nepomuk) and four evangelists are made by hands of a sculptor coming from Chrudim named Jan Pavel Čechpauer in years 1725–27.
+Carvings of five angels on the main altar (with its count five pointing to John of Nepomuk) and the Four Evangelists are made by hands of a sculptor coming from Chrudim named Jan Pavel Čechpauer in years 1725–27.
 Three of five angels are bearing a sphere standing for heaven sky decorated with five stars.
 On the sphere stands figure of St. John of Nepomuk.
 The sculpture is a work of Řehoř Theny.
 He made also the reliefs on the litter for the silver pilgrimage statue of St. John of Nepomuk from year 1729 made by prague goldsmith Jan Diesbach.
 This statue disappeared after year 1784.
 The choice of contacting sculptors close to Matthias Braun was on purpose because Santini collaborated on his realizations many times actually with Braun whose 'sculpture language' was apparently very close to Santini's personality.